noxworld-dev/opennox/docs/game-features.md

 OpenNox joins both online and LAN games into a single list.
 It doesn't require XWIS password, while still able to join XWIS servers.

 OpenNox will also attempt to automatically forward ports, when hosting a game online.
 This requires UPnP to be enabled on your router (which is enabled by default in most cases).

+There's initial work done for supporting [campaign in multiplayer](game-console.md#load).

 ## Server